Skip to main content

 1 JSON Data Processing in MySQL

-Methods to store and retrieve JSON in MySQL:
+Methods for accessing JSON in MySQL:

-• Create tables with JSON fields.
+• Create a table with JSON fields;

 img